julienemo/thp_next_43/README.md

 2. in general, fetch error handling
 3. how to let rails API accept params on result ordering ?
 4. how to prefill antD form with existing value in edit ?

-5. things work on chrome but got huge "TypeError: b is undefined" in firefox....
-6. "Method PATCH is not allowed by Access-Control-Allow-Methods in preflight response.
+5. "Method PATCH is not allowed by Access-Control-Allow-Methods in preflight response.
    ChangeImage.jsx:16 PATCH http://localhost:3000/image"

 #### Discoveries